We're super excited to share more crafty DIY ideas with you.

 Isn’t it just perfect to celebrate the Winter Solstice and welcome in a new season?

 Just ignore the glitter in the pic above.
 I had all these plans to sprinkle the luminary with some glittery fairy dust after it was done and then one of our fur babies decided to bump it over instead.
 Our carpet looks really shiny right now.
-That will teach me not to leave glitter unattended 😀 Anyhows, If you have a Sizzix Big Shot, die cut the forest frame as you normally would and stick the image onto some wax paper.
-If you don’t have one simply print your silhouette onto some freezer paper.
+That will teach me not to leave glitter unattended 😀 Anyhows, If you have a Sizzix Big Shot, die cut the forest frame as you normally would and stick the image onto some freezer paper.
+If you don’t have one simply print your silhouette onto the freezer paper.
 Just make sure you have a border around the image.

 Glue the forest silhouette over the window portion of the box shape and then fold it and glue the side down.
 Attach a bauble to the roof portion using fishing gut and some sticky tape.

 And then add some string lights on the inside back.